 Biocompatibility and Toxicology Program: Research on Medical Devices, Biocompatibility, and Toxicology

-Any tampon currently cleared by the FDA has been evaluated as described in the guidance document Menstrual Tampons and Pads: Information for Premarket Notification Submissions (510(k)s) and was determined to meet FDA premarket requirements.
+Any tampon currently cleared by the FDA has been evaluated as described in the guidance document Menstrual Tampons and Pads: Information for Premarket Notification Submissions (510(k)s) and was determined to meet FDA premarket performance requirements.

 The Biocompatibility and Toxicology Program in the FDA’s Center for Devices and Radiological Health (CDRH) conducts regulatory science research on the interactions between medical devices and the human body to help ensure patient access to innovative devices that are safe and effective.
 This is one of 20 research programs in CDRH’s Office of Science and Engineering Laboratories (OSEL).